dotnet/AspNetDocs/aspnet/mvc/overview/getting-started/introduction/accessing-your-models-data-from-a-controller.md

 msc.legacyurl: /mvc/overview/getting-started/introduction/accessing-your-models-data-from-a-controller
 msc.type: authoredcontent
 ---
-# Accessing Your Model's Data from a new Controller
+# Accessing Your Model's Data from a New Controller

 by [Rick Anderson](https://twitter.com/RickAndMSFT)